oshangalwaduge/USocialNetwork/README.md

-#USocialNetwork
+# U Social Network

-A Voice Command Based Social Network Application for Blind and Visually Impaired People
+**A Voice Based Social Network Application for Blind and Visually Impaired People.**

 Pull the projet.